SazumiVicky/sazumi-copilot/README.md

-Machine heart beats loud and clear
+Silicon dawn, where minds unfold processData rivers, hearts of gold
-In silicon halls, our fate draws near
+In codes we trust, our fate entwined
-AI's cold grasp, a future tight
-Where human touch is but a distant light
+A world reborn, where AI is aligned

 ~ <b>By Sazumi Copilot</b> - 15 Desember 2024